I am Dunedin: History of promoting Dunedin

 In the late 1980s, Dunedin earned a reputation for innovative, leading-edge place marketing within New Zealand.
 The city was the first in the country to develop a comprehensive branding strategy.
 The It's All Right Here campaign launched in 1988 remained successful until the early 1990s, when it declined due to lack of financial support.

-In an effort to revitalise Dunedin's brand image in 1998, the That's the Spirit of Dunedin campaign was conceived and launched.
+In an effort to revitalise Dunedin's brand image in 1998, the That's the Spirit of Dunedin campaign was launched.
 This was an attempt to build on and refresh the original It's All Right Here campaign.
 An annual budget was committed to the city's promotional strategy and received some positive recognition.

 However, lack of consultation in both campaigns meant that rather than basing the campaign on an integrated community approach, an outside agency imposed a solution for Dunedin.
 There was also concern that Dunedin's brand image had become confused and cluttered by the use of the two positioning statements, neither of which captured the unique essence of Dunedin.
-There was a need for a new sharp, clear image of Dunedin.
+There was a need for a new clear image of Dunedin.

 On 26 July 2001, DCC officially launched its new City Branding campaign in Dunedin to 1,000 business and community leaders.
 The 'I am Dunedin' breaks with the traditional style of presenting the City and elicits passion, emotion, and pride.

 Purpose

 By launching the "I am Dunedin" campaign, the DCC's purpose is “to encourage changes of perception and to continue the city’s aim to increase business, tourism and population growth.”

 Moreover, DCC has been to profile Dunedin positively and to present the City as an attractive place to live, work, do business and be educated.
-The 'I Am Dunedin campaigns linked directly with the Economic Development strategy with the aim to sustain and increase business growth.
+The I Am Dunedin campaigns linked directly with the Economic Development strategy with the aim to sustain and increase business growth.
 The DCC’s marketing department’s assigned focus has been to change negative perceptions of Dunedin and, more recently, to encourage skilled workers and families to move to Dunedin by increasing awareness of employment vacancies in the City.